 Production ended in 1978.
 Sources give the number built as about 800.
 Most Tu-134s served with Aeroflot, though it was popular with the airlines of Eastern European nations and some Soviet client states as well.
 It was regarded as fairly stereotypical Soviet hardware: heavy, with poorer fuel economy and passenger load than, say, a DC-9, but very sturdy and easy to keep flying.
-The type lingers in service at last notice.BACK_TO_TOP
+Only a handful are still in service.BACK_TO_TOP

 * The Tu-104, the first production Soviet jetliner, led to the downscaled Tu-124, which led in turn to the Tu-134.
 The Tu-104 itself led to a more modern replacement, the "Tu-154".